 '''

-UF MyFunc ( DOUBLE , INTEGER ) DLL = UserLib
+UF MyFunc (VECMAPDELTA) DLL = UserLib

-This defines a user function called MyFunc.
-It takes two arguments (an array of type double precision
+This defines a user function called MyFunc that takes multiple input arguments and supplies its own

-and an array of type integer).
-The linkage is DLL (free-standing user library or DLL) and the function is in
+derivatives.
+The linkage is DLL (free-standing user library or DLL) and the function is in file UserLib.

-file UserLib.

 '''

-8.4.11 UP (Free variable)
+7.4.10 UP (Free variable)